JetStream96/mini-test/readme.md

 # mini-test
-A minimalist's js testing framework and test runner, all in 38 lines of code.
+A minimalist's Node.js testing framework and test runner, all in 38 lines of code.

 ### Usage
 ```js